GB cyclists continue Tokyo medal haul

 The equestrian competition gets under way with Lee Pearson and Georgia Wilson in the Grade II individual test (from 08:00) and Sophie Wells in the Grade V (from 12:33).

-But there was a second defeat in a row for the women's wheelchair basketball team who were beaten 54-48 by hosts Japan.
+But there was a second defeat in a row for the women's wheelchair basketball team who were beaten 54-48 by hosts Japan while powerlifter Zoe Newson finished fourth in the women's -41kg event.